iuscommunity-pkg/postfix32u/README-Postfix-SASL-RedHat.txt

 SASL will use among other things to locate a configuration file for the application.
 The application name Postfix identifies itself as is "smtpd".
-SASL will append ".conf" to the application name and look for a config file in its library directory.
+SASL will append ".conf" to the application name and look for a config file in its library and config directories.
 Thus SASL will read Postfix's configuration from

-   /usr/lib/sasl2/smtpd.conf

-if postfix has been linked against the version 2 library of cyrus-sasl, or:

-   /usr/lib/sasl/smtpd.conf

-if postfix has been linked against the version 1 library of cyrus-sasl
+   /etc/sasl2/smtpd.conf

 This file names the authentication method SASL will use for Postfix (actually for smtpd, other MTA's such as sendmail may use the same